project-asap/asap_operators/ASAP_operators.md

 select the method that generates data in the appropriate format compared to transposing the data set.

+The program \ref tfidf_mix.cpp implements multiple variants, using different data structures in different steps.
+The best options to use are '-c HLHHH' when the output should not be sorted by words, and '-c HLHLI -s' when the words should be sorted alphabetically in the output.

 ### K-Means clustering

 The K-means clustering operator is implemented through